 For many clients, qualifying for a term life insurance policy isn’t an option due to their current medical conditions.
 For these clients who can’t qualify for a traditional term life insurance policy, a Gerber guaranteed life insurance policy that won’t require a medical exam or ask any health questions is a fantastic option to pursue.

 And guess what, most of these guaranteed issue life insurance policies are ordinary whole life insurance policies!

 So there you have it, our breakdown on the debate between Term Life Insurance vs. Whole Life Insurance, which is best for you?

-So which type of policy is right for you?
+Now, which type of policy is right for your situation?

 Well, we really won’t know till we’ve had an opportunity to learn more about your specific situation and hear exactly what it is you’re trying to achieve by buying a life insurance policy.